Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 * Combine train and test set into the whole dataset again and develop a new split using best practices above
 	* Ideally use a sensitivity analysis to ensure to choose an optimal split/avoid the same problem.

+**Warning**: Purists will hate this too, for good reason.
 There is a risk of an optimistic bias with this approach as you already know something about what does/doesn't work on examples in the original test set.

-### Fix Overfitting

-This is a big topic, but to get started, consider:

-1. Cross-validation (if not already):  Splitting data into multiple training and validation sets to get a more robust estimate of model performance.
-This helps ensure the model generalizes well across different subsets of data rather than memorizing specific patterns in a single training set.
-2. Simplification: Reducing model complexity by using fewer layers/parameters, removing features, or choosing a simpler model architecture, etc. This limits the model's capacity to memorize training data and forces it to learn more generalizable patterns instead.
-3. Regularization: Adding penalty terms to the loss function that discourage complex models by penalizing large weights.
-Common approaches include L1 (Lasso) and L2 (Ridge) regularization, which help prevent the model from relying too heavily on any single feature.
-4. Early Stopping: Monitoring model performance on a validation set during training and stopping when performance begins to degrade.
-This prevents the model from continuing to fit noise in the training data after it has learned the true underlying patterns.
-5. Data Augmentation: Artificially increasing the size and diversity of the training dataset by applying transformations or adding noise to existing samples.
-This exposes the model to more variation and helps it learn more robust features rather than overfitting to specific training examples.